 Refining their anthemic signature sound as well as reflecting today’s darker times, MACHINISTA’s gloomy club-friendly template went down a storm recently with the regulars at alternative club night Exit The Grey when the duo, accompanied by versatile guitarist Mattias Johansson, supported Mexican aggro-tech duo HOCICO at Electrowerkz in London.

-While they were in the city, MACHINISTA chatted to The Electricity Club about the genesis of ‘Anthropocene’ and much more…
+While they were in the city, MACHINISTA chatted about the genesis of ‘Anthropocene’ and much more…

 The ‘Anthropocene’ album has been a long time coming, are there any particular reasons?